6 Order Confirmation Email Tips

 Editor’s note: This article was originally published on June 9, 2016.
-Aubrey Harper updated it to reflect the latest data and insights as of the current publish date.
+Aubrey Harper updated it to reflect the latest data and insights as of May 2022.

 Want to keep your customers from placing backup orders from other merchants and then returning the purchase they made from your store?
 Give customers confidence in their purchase by immediately sending an order confirmation email.